-We know that it can be extremely distressing and bewildering watching a loved one struggling with eating distress/disorder so we offer this support group for friends and families.
+We know that it can be extremely distressing and bewildering watching a loved one struggling with eating distress/disorder so we offer this support group for families and friends.
 It is important that you also have the support you need.

 We work in partnership with Newcastle University Mental Health & Wellbeing Service to offer specialist counselling for their students experiencing eating distress.

-We also have limited availability for paid evening sessions, currently on Wednesday evenings (5.00 – 8.00 pm) If you cannot make a daytime session.
+We have limited availability for paid evening sessions, currently on Wednesday evenings (5.00 – 8.00 pm) Please contact us for further information.

 Eating Distress Talks, Workshops and Awareness Training for schools, professionals and organisations